Hymns by Johnny Cash

 Hymns by Johnny Cash is the third studio album and first gospel album by American singer Johnny Cash.
-The album was produced in 1958 and was then officially released in 1959.
+The album was produced in 1958 and released in 1959.
 An alternate version of the song It was Jesus was an added bonus track after the album was re-issued in 2002.
 Cash said he left Sun Records because Sam Phillips would not let him record a gospel album.
 Columbia promised him to release an occasional gospel album; this was a success for him to record.
 The album was Cash’s first and most popular gospel album, and is an example of traditional hymns set to country gospel music.
 The album was recorded simultaneously with The Fabulous Johnny Cash.

 Critical reception

 The Rolling Stone Album Guide deemed the album "fairly uninspiring."
 Billboard called It Was Jesus and I Saw a Man "outstanding."